Dating with a Purpose: Praying and Planning for Relational Success

 Continue living your life

 Divorce is not the end of your life, but a new chapter in it.
 If you have children with your ex, continue being present for them.
-They need to be reassured and know that their parents love them and that though things have changed for the adults in the room, how they are loved hasn’t.
+They need to be reassured and know that their parents love them and that, though things have changed for the adults in the room, how they are loved hasn’t.
+Newport Beach Christian Counseling provides guidance and support to help you navigate this transition with grace, ensuring both you and your children find healing and stability.

 Whatever may have happened between you and your ex, being present for your kids is important, as is protecting them from whatever issues you may have with your ex.
 They don’t need to be read in on the messier points of the relationship, used as spies to find out what your ex is doing or as messengers to communicate with your ex.